No need to fly: let your tastebuds travel the world

 You have many restaurants to choose from if you’re looking for Chinese food in Parramatta.
 Three favourites are near the train station and Westfield: Taste Gallery, Chef’s Gallery and Shanghai Chef Kitchen.

 Taste Gallery is a new restaurant on Church Street that took inspiration across the different regions in China when designing their menu.
 With some great lunch specials and friendly service, it's a must-try.

-Chef’s Gallery is an award-winning Chinese restaurant located on the ground floor of Westfield Parramatta.
+Chef’s Gallery (Temporary Closed) is an award-winning Chinese restaurant located on the ground floor of Westfield Parramatta.

 Shanghai Chef Kitchen is known for authentic, great value Chinese dishes.
 The dumplings and xiaolongbao come highly recommended!

 Temasek Restaurant has been a go-to place for authentic Singaporean-Malay food in Parramatta since it was established in 1992.
 From classic favourites like Nasi Goreng through to specialties such as Singapore Chilli Crab, you’ll find everything you want on their menu.
 Discover more Southeast Asian eateries.

 Estelita’s Filipino Kusina serves traditional Filipino cuisine and Filipino-Asian fusion.
 Their menu offers a wide variety of exciting dishes for you to try.